TeamRoyalRobo/Smart-Astronaut-Assistant/README.md

-# Smart-Astronaut-Assistant
+# Smart-Astronaut-Assistant (demo-project)
 >*NASA Space Apps Challenge - 2016*

 ## Introduction
 This is a robotics project made for NASA Space Apps Challenge - 2016.
 This is just a simple demo of the actual concept with few features showcased.
-### Main Concept:
+## Main Concept
 This robot is planned to assist astronaut on Journey to Mars.
-It can be contolled by the astronaut to do specific task....
+It can be contolled by the astronaut to do useful task....
+## Description
+We are presenting a bot system called "Smart Astronaut Assistant".
+It helps to communicate between a team of astronauts and also provide each of their current location.
+This bot can stream live video and provide environmental information to them.
+This is able to move through near every astronaut and collect their physical and mental condition to send others to call for help.

 ## Project Structure
 ### Hardware&nbsp;